 Early History of the Bogdan family

-Another 167 words (12 lines of text) are included under the topic Early Bogdan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bogdan research.
+Another 84 words (6 lines of text) are included under the topic Early Bogdan History in all our PDF Extended History products and printed products wherever possible.

 Bogdan Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Bogdan were recorded, including Bugden, Bugdon, Budgen and others.